COVID-19 Entertainment Industry Resources

 Red Dirt Relief Fund $250 Emergency Grant

-Since March 16th, Red Dirt Relief Fund has granted $100,000 to 400 Oklahoma music people affected by COVID-19 related cancellations and postponements.
-This effort exhausted our grant funding pool, but we’re still raising money and will continue to fulfill one-time emergency grants of $250 on a first-come, first-served basis as funds become available.
+Since March 16th, Red Dirt Relief Fund has granted $143,000 to 572 Oklahoma music people affected by COVID-19 related cancellations and postponements.
+These one-time emergency grants of $250 are made on a first-come, first-served basis.

 To be eligible for a grant, you must meet these criteria: